maxgillham/8D-Audio/README.md

 Yeah, the name doesn't make a ton of sense, but anyways, I thought this was pretty neat.
 I think it would be cool to try and make a series of signal processing methods to make any song "8D Audio".

 ## Getting Started
-At this point, the only dependancy is [Librosa](https://librosa.github.io/librosa/index.html).
-You can download using pip,
+At this point, the only dependancies are [Librosa](https://librosa.github.io/librosa/index.html) and [Numpy](http://www.numpy.org/).
+I would reccomend configuring your enviorment using anaconda, you can download it [here](https://www.anaconda.com/download/).

-`pip install librosa`
-The python file assumes you have the following directories
+The python file assumes you have the following directories, so either make them or change the path in the code.
 * ./binary_audio/sample_audio
 * ./binary_audio/sample_output